Yes. Insurance companies in New Hampshire can review your credit history and adjust your rate based on what they find in it.

 - Vehicle Safety

-At this time, New Hampshire does not accept digital proof of insurance.
-However, it’s the only state where you’re not required to carry auto insurance.
+Yes, you may display proof of insurance on your electronic mobile device.
+However, New Hampshire is the only state where you’re not required to carry auto insurance.
 If you’re in an accident, you will be liable for the associated costs, though.

 Insurance coverage is not mandatory in New Hampshire and therefore there is no penalty for a lapse in coverage.
 If you’re involved in an accident, are uninsured, and are unable to meet your financial responsibilities associated with the collision, there are serious consequences.